Actions basics

 , it will be triggered when the value of the input is modified.

-On the first reference - when an action is referenced in the app for the first time, it will be triggered.
+On first reference - when an action is referenced in the app for the first time, it will be triggered.
 For example, a table can use {{action.name.data}}

-to load data from the action - in this case, the action is triggered when the table is rendered for the first time.
+to load data from the action, in this case, the action is triggered when the table is rendered for the first time.

-Component trigger - when action is connected to a built-in component trigger.
+Component trigger - when an action is connected to a built-in component trigger.
 For example, the button component has an On Click trigger.

-Execute another action, Loop action - action can be triggered by another action.
+Execute action, Loop action - action can be triggered by another action.
 For example, you can create a loop action that will execute another action multiple times.

-From code - an action can be called using await {{actions.name.trigger()}}
+From code - an action can be called from any code field using the await {{actions.actionName.trigger()}}

 syntax.